 Updated or new email addresses needed.
-If you have changed
+If

 email address) within the past year please send

 CSRNE a note giving your name, old email

 address, and new email address.
 We are striving to

 keep our database up to date.
-Email your note to:

-New England, visit Petfinder
+If you live outside New England, visit Petfinder

 cannot find a cocker rescue organization in your area,

 contact your local vet or humane society to see if they

 2010 Cocker Spaniel Rescue of New England, Inc. All Rights Reserved.